BSW (Hons) - CK115

 Fourth Year - Social Work

-Only students who have passed the Third University Examination in Social Work and satisfied all other requirements specified for the Third Year, will be permitted to register for the Fourth Year of the programme.
+To progress to Fourth Year, students must pass the Third University Examination in Social Work and satisfied all other requirements specified for the Third Year.
 In order to be admitted to the BSW (Hons) Degree Examination, a student must have satisfactorily attended the prescribed modules to the value of 60 credits in all the subjects of his/her programme including the placement.
 In order to be awarded the BSW (Hons) Degree, candidates must have satisfactorily completed their practice placement.

 Fourth Bachelor of Applied Social Studies - Alternative Pathway for Students not Completing Fourth Social Work or who have completed BASS (Ordinary)